softexecute/Qtec-Assessment/README.md

 5. Copy the dev URL (e.g., http://localhost:5173) and open it in your browser.

-# Thanks for beign here
+# Thanks for being here